 In 1841, they moved to Columbiana County, Ohio.
 In 1848, their son John J.Garlinger moved to Hardin County, Ohio, William, Christina and the rest of the family moved to Hardin County a year later in 1849.
 Horatio stayed behind in Jefferson County which is adjacent to Columbiana, County.
 Horatio was staying in an inn ran by George and Eliza Todd.
 This inn was located very close to the residence of Thomas Garlinger in Salem Township, Jefferson Co. , Ohio.
 Thomas was a Wagon maker born in Maryland and was a likely the eldest son of Christina and William..
 Horatio moved to Hardin County in 1850.
 Thomas Garlinger later went to Iowa.

-The descendants said that neighbors and family members complained that Potawatomi and Wyandot Indians would come and stay on the property where Christina lived and visit with her.
+Christina was proud of her Indian heritage.
+Family members and neighbors complained that Potawatomi and Wyandot Indians would come and stay on the property where Christina lived and visit with her.
 This would have been in the 1850's on the farm owned by John J. Garlinger, one of Christina's son's.
 The Potawatomi Indian information is also found in a letter from Joe Thompson of Bluffton, Ohio who cites Julia Herr as the source, Julia is grand-daughter of Julia Boutwell.
 Merle Romick of nearby Ada, Ohio and great-great-grandson of Christina also spoke of Christina as an Indian in a telphone conversation in 1992.
 Merle's brother, Melvin Romick owned the John J. Garlinger farm in 1992.
 The barn had burned down in 1913 as a result of a lightning strike.

 From 1850 until their deaths, William and Christina lived on the 160 acre farm owned by John J. Garlinger in Section 2 of Liberty Township, Hardin County, Ohio.